sofathitesh/doconce/doc/demos/manual/manual.md

 Terminal> pandoc -f latex -t docx -o mydoc.docx mydoc.tex
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When we go through `pandoc`, only single equations or `align*`
+When we go through `pandoc`, only single equations, `align`, or `align*`
-environments are well understood.
+environments are well understood for output to HTML.

 Note that Doconce applies the `Verb` macro from the `fancyvrb` package
 while `pandoc` only supports the standard `verb` construction for